If you hike regularly, you will have no doubt come across at least one decent hill in your time out on the trail.

 Some hikers love them, while others absolutely hate them.
 Especially the hills that seem like they go on forever.

-And get over them I did with a simple little trick.
+And conquer hills I did with a simple little trick.

 It was during a hike with my nephew out in the RJ Hamer Arboretum in Olinda where I came up with the idea.